taaforg/census-data/README.md

     * Precision is more important than currency
     * Analyzing very small populations
     * Examining tracts and other smaller geographies because 1-year estimates are not available

+Unless otherwise noted, our data sets are available under the Creative Commons Attribution 4.0 International License, and the code is available under the MIT License.
+If you find this information useful, please [let us know](mailto:data@taaf.org).